Credit Cards Business Credit Cards

 Fact checked

-Applying for a new business credit card often requires your Employer Identification Number (EIN) and your Social Security number (SSN).
-However, there are some types of business credit cards that you may be able to get using only an EIN.
+Applying for a new business credit card often requires your Employer Identification Number (EIN) and Social Security number (SSN).
+However, there are some types of business credit cards that you can get using only an EIN.

 These types include corporate business cards, corporate gas cards, and secured business cards.
 If you’re wondering how to get a business card using an EIN only, here’s what you need to know.